Meningitis is an infection of the protective membranes that surround the brain and spinal cord.

 There are two types of meningitis.
 They are:

-- bacterial meningitis, which is caused by bacteria such as Neisseria meningitidis or Streptococcus pneumoniae and spread through close contact
+- bacterial meningitis – caused by bacteria such as Neisseria meningitidis or Streptococcus pneumoniae and through close contact

-- viral meningitis, which is caused by viruses that can be spread through coughing, sneezing and poor hygiene
+- viral meningitis – caused by viruses that can be spread through coughing, sneezing and poor hygiene

 Bacterial meningitis is very serious and should be treated as a medical emergency.
 If the bacterial infection is left untreated, it can cause severe brain damage and infect the blood (septicaemia).

-Bacterial meningitis is most common in children under five years old, and in particular in babies under the age of one.
-It is also common among teenagers aged 15 to 19 years.
+Bacterial meningitis most commonly affects children under five years of age, particularly babies under the age of one.
+It's also common among teenagers aged 15 to 19.

-Viral meningitis is the most common and less serious type of meningitis.
-It is difficult to estimate the number of cases of viral meningitis because symptoms are often so mild they are mistaken for flu.
+Viral meningitis is the most common, and less serious, type of meningitis.
+It's difficult to estimate the number of viral meningitis cases, because symptoms are often so mild that they're mistaken for flu.

-Viral meningitis is most common in children and more widespread during the summer months.
+Viral meningitis is most common in children and more widespread during the summer.

 Read more about the causes of meningitis.

-Meningitis can be difficult to diagnose because it often comes on suddenly and can be easily confused with flu as many of the symptoms are the same.
+Diagnosing meningitis can be difficult because it often comes on quickly and can be easily mistaken for flu, as many of the symptoms are the same.

-However, it is very important that you seek immediate medical help if you notice any of the symptoms of meningitis, particularly in a young child.
+However, it's very important to seek immediate medical help if you notice any of the symptoms of meningitis, particularly in a young child.

-Where meningitis is suspected, treatment will usually begin before the diagnosis has been confirmed.
-This is because some of the tests can take several hours to complete and it could be dangerous to delay treatment for that amount of time.
+If meningitis is suspected, treatment will usually be started before the diagnosis is confirmed.
+This is because some of the tests can take several hours to complete, and it could be dangerous to delay treatment.

-The doctors will carry out a physical examination to look for signs of meningitis or septicaemia (blood poisoning), such as a rash.
+The doctors will carry out a physical examination to look for signs of meningitis (see above) or signs of septicaemia, such as a rash.
 They will also carry out a number of other tests to confirm the diagnosis.

-Viral meningitis usually gets better within a couple of weeks, with plenty of rest and painkillers for the headache and anti-sickness medication for the vomiting.
+Viral meningitis usually gets better within a couple of weeks, with plenty of rest, painkillers for the headache and anti-sickness medication for the vomiting.

-Bacterial meningitis is treated with antibiotics (medication that treats infections caused by bacteria).
-Treatment will require admission to hospital, with severe cases treated in an intensive care unit so the body's vital functions can be supported.
+Bacterial meningitis is treated with intravenous antibiotics (delivered through a vein in the arm).
+Admission to hospital will be needed, with severe cases treated in intensive care, so the body's vital functions can be monitored and supported.